 The A-DASH Collaborative know rivers, for we work on them for those who work on them.
 We are educators, trainers, business owners and non-profit leaders.

-Our Collaborative includes representatives from River Management Society, National Park Service, Arizona Raft Adventures, Nantahala Outdoor Center, Engage Coaching and Consulting and Strand Squared Solutions.
+Our Collaborative includes representatives from River Management Society, National Park Service, Arizona Raft Adventures, Nantahala Outdoor Center, Engage Coaching and Consulting, Strand Squared Solutions. and Respect Outside.

 River and training professionals collaboratively inspiring and supporting organizations to create discrimination and harassment-free environments through policy assessment, trainings, and organizational change.